 #psk="your_un-encrypted_SSID_passphrase"

-Configure the SSH server before we boot on the SD Card
+Configure the SSH server before booting from the SD Card

-Same technic will be applied here: simply create an empty file called ‘ssh’ at the root of yout “boot” drive, on the SD Card.
-No extension needed.
+Use the same technique here: simply create an empty file called ‘ssh’ at the root of yout “boot” drive, on the SD Card.
+No extension needed (take care with Windows).

 You can now remove the SD Card from your Windows computer and insert it in your Raspberry.